Richard Bache Jr.

-Richard Franklin Bache, also known as Richard Bache Jr. (1784–1848), was a military and political official in the Republic and state of Texas.
+Richard Franklin Bache (/ˈbiːtʃ/ BEECH; March 11, 1784 – March 17, 1848), also known as Richard Bache Jr., was a military and political official in the Republic and state of Texas.
 He assisted in drafting the Texas Constitution of 1845, the first of its five state constitutions.

 Biography

 Early life and parents

 Bache was born on March 11, 1784, in Philadelphia, the son of Richard Bache Sr., a marine insurance underwriter and importer.
 Bache Sr. had also served as United States Postmaster General from 1776 to 1782.

 Bache Jr. attended the University of Pennsylvania, graduating in 1812.
 In about 1819, he was the publisher of the Franklin Gazette, a democratic newspaper in Philadelphia, along with John Norvell.
 Norvell founded the Philadelphia Inquirer after leaving the Gazette and later moved to Michigan, where he was elected as one of the new state's first U.S. Senators.

 Bache's mother was Sarah Franklin Bache (September 11, 1743 – October 5, 1808), known as Sally, the only daughter of Benjamin Franklin, one of the Founding Fathers of the United States, and his common-law wife, Deborah Read.

 Bache grew up in a large family of eight.
 Among his siblings were his older brother, Benjamin Franklin Bache, a controversial newspaper publisher who died of yellow fever at the age of 29.
 One of Bache's nephews was Andrew A. Harwood, a naval officer who reached the rank of admiral.